 Access to HE Diploma

-60 credits overall with at least 45 credits at level 3 of which 30 are at distinction level and the rest at Merit.
-Must contain a significant number of Science modules.
+60 credits overall in an acceptable science related programme with 45 credits at Level 3 of which 30 are graded Distinction and the remainder graded Merit.

 D*DD in a relevant Science subject.
 We do not accept Health and Social Care or Sports and Exercise Science.